Monty Hall problem: Sources of confusion

 Most statements of the problem, notably the one in Parade, do not match the rules of the actual game show and do not fully specify the host's behavior or that the car's location is randomly selected.
 However, Krauss and Wang argue that people make the standard assumptions even if they are not explicitly stated.

 Although these issues are mathematically significant, even when controlling for these factors, nearly all people still think each of the two unopened doors has an equal probability and conclude that switching does not matter.
 This "equal probability" assumption is a deeply rooted intuition.
-People strongly tend to think probability is evenly distributed across as many unknowns as are present, whether it is or not.
+People strongly tend to think probability is evenly distributed across as many unknowns as are present, whether or not that is true in the particular situation under consideration.

 The problem continues to attract the attention of cognitive psychologists.
 The typical behavior of the majority, i.e., not switching, may be explained by phenomena known in the psychological literature as: